Djaytan/mc-jobs-reborn-patch-place-break/README.md

 the amount to be retrieved when placing the same one.
 And... well... losing money and xp when you place a block for decoration isn't very appreciated by players too.

-The place-break patch provided by JobsReborn seem to be insufficient: you must specify **for each block** a fix amount of time during which breaking the block again will not permit to earn money and xp.
+The place-and-break patch provided by JobsReborn seems to be insufficient: you must specify **for each block** a fix amount of time during which breaking the block again will not permit to earn money and xp.
 It's a first step forward, but it's insufficient.
 Specifying an unlimited time isn't sufficient too, because after 14 days maximum the placed blocks will not prevent the payment anymore...
-And finally, piston bypass isn't taking into account.
+And finally, piston workaround isn't taking into account at all.

-So, this is why this project exists: doing an obvious and easy patch that would be done a long time ago.
+So, this is why this project exists: doing an obvious and easy patch that would have be done a long time ago.

 ## How the patch works